anishathalye/dotfiles/README.md

 ========

 After cloning this repo, run `install` to automatically set up the development environment.
-Note that the install script is idempotent - running it multiple times has no effect.
+Note that the install script is idempotent: it can safely be run multiple times.

 Dotfiles uses [Dotbot][dotbot] for installation.